You’ve passed your audition and you’re now a member of London City Singers!

 If you use the following sites, please ‘like’ or ‘follow’ to enable sharing our news and events.
 If you’re interested in helping with social media posts, speak to our Social Media lead (currently Adel).

-We always encourage members to volunteer their talent and skill in various different areas, so do speak to Mariane if you think you might be able to help.
-You’ll also have the opportunity to put yourself forward to be part of the Chorus Coordination Committee at the annual general meeting each year in May.
+We always encourage members to volunteer their talent and skill in various different areas, so do speak to the Chorus Co-ordinator (Mariane) if you think you might be able to help.
+You’ll also have the opportunity to put yourself forward to be part of the Chorus Coordination Committee early each calendar year.